- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - I can often be perceived as insensitive or overly competitive in the pursuit of achievement.
 I work with a sense of urgency, but this can cause unnecessary stress for others.

-- It can take me a bit of time for me to recognise weaknesses that are may be harming me, losing touch with or avoiding my own feelings because I too focused completing the task.
+- It can take me a bit of time for me to recognise weaknesses that may be harming me, losing touch with or avoiding my own feelings because I'm too focused on completing the task.

-The type of culture I fit best into is one that values excellence
+I fit best into a culture that values excellence and drives performance.

 I've always had this insatiable curiosity about how things work...
 I wanted to understand how people thought, behaved and how to influence positive change, so I became a coach.
-I found myself running a business for the first time, so I learn all I could about sales, customer service and leadership.
-When I was curious on how websites work, that's when I first learning programming and development.
+I found myself running a business for the first time, so I learnt all I could about sales, customer service and leadership.
+When I was curious about how websites work, that's when I first started learning programming and development.

-But... this can be a little draining at times, I'm always on the go to push to the next level, to find a new project to apply myself to.
+But... this can be a little draining at times — I'm always on the go to push to the next level, to find a new project to apply myself to.
 It makes me highly effective, but it means it can get a bit chaotic as well.
-Getting bored quickly and impatient for results is one of my biggest weaknesses, but that internal drive is also one of my biggest strengths.

 If I don't know how to do something, then I can learn how.
-That simple philosophy, has allowed me be proficient in many different areas that a traditional path like university may not have provided.
+That simple philosophy has allowed me to be proficient in many different areas that a traditional path like university may not have provided.

 I have always loved solving problems.
-Whether it's solving an issue as a coaching, creating a digital solution to a problem for a customer, fixing a car or creating a woodworking project.
-I enjoy the process because their is always a logical reason to why you are facing a certain challenge.
-One I understand how it works, the obstacle disappears and the solution becomes clear.
+Whether it's solving an issue as a coach, creating a digital solution to a problem for a customer, fixing a car or working on a woodworking project, I enjoy the process because there is always a logical reason why you are facing a certain challenge.
+Once I understand how it works, the obstacle disappears and the solution becomes clear.

 But while defining the problem is the most important part, actually doing the work to solve it is different.
 This often requires innovation and a creative perspective to reach the goal.
 As long as the end goal remains clear and is properly defined, you can get there in multiple ways.